 It isn’t unusual for guinea pigs to seek out and prefer hiding places instead of open spaces.
 Their instinct to take cover runs deep.
 Don’t take it personally, and continue building trust with your pet.

 Do Guinea Pigs Bite People They Don’t Recognize?

 Guinea pigs don’t typically bite.
 If you or someone else does get bitten, it’s likely due to how the guinea pig was handled at that moment as opposed to who was doing the handling.
 Usually, guinea pigs will only bite when they feel threatened.

 Here is a video about some reasons why guinea pigs bite:

 Do Rehomed Guinea Pigs Miss Their Previous Owners?

 If you can’t keep your guinea pig anymore and need to find him a new home elsewhere, you may be concerned about him.
 Since it recognizes you, it will certainly recognize that you aren’t there anymore, right?

-If you do need to rehome your guinea pig, have a conversation with the new owners to ensure they continue the same kind of care the guinea pig is used to.
+If you need to rehome your guinea pig, have a conversation with the new owners to ensure they continue the same care the guinea pig is used to.
 This will help ensure a smoother adjustment for the new owner and the guinea pig.

 Guinea pigs are cute and affectionate animals that make great pets for adults and children.
 The fact that they can recognize their owners makes them even more special.
 Be patient with your guinea pig and earn its trust.
 You’ll be rewarded with a loving relationship between you and your pet!